What Is Peritoneal Mesothelioma?

 How long can you live with peritoneal mesothelioma?

-Early diagnosis and treatment can greatly improve your life expectancy.
+Early diagnosis and treatment can significantly improve your life expectancy.
 If you or someone you know has been diagnosed with peritoneal mesothelioma, make sure to visit a specialist as soon as possible to discuss your treatment options.